derekvanderven/agi/README.md

 # Multimodal Cognitive System — AGI Build Guide & Starter Code
 Author: Derek Van Derven | April 2025

+This blueprint outlines the first publicly disclosed AGI architecture to integrate visual thought simulation, mnemonic-symbolic memory encoding, and internal contradiction resolution as core cognitive functions.
+The system features a multimodal cognitive loop capable of constructing internal scenes, simulating abstract concepts, and self-monitoring belief networks using peg-word mnemonic grounding.
+Originally published by Derek Van Derven in April 2025, this design serves as a practical, buildable roadmap for symbolic-visual AGI systems using current tools like LLMs, Neo4j, and Unity.

 Build a Minimal AGI Prototype.

 **DOWNLOAD AND READ THE PDF TO GET STARTED.**